release-change/release-change/packages/semver/README.md

 - `validateRange(range)`: returns the range if it is valid, `null` otherwise;
 - `satisfies(version, range)`: returns `true` if the version satisfies the range, `false` otherwise;
 - `getMaxSatisfyingVersion(versions, range)`: returns the highest version in the list if there is one satisfying the range, `null` otherwise;
-- `getMinSatisfyingVersion(versions, range)`: returns the lowest version in the list if there is one satisfying the range, `null` otherwise.
+- `getMinSatisfyingVersion(versions, range)`: returns the lowest version in the list if there is one satisfying the range, `null` otherwise;
+- `getMinVersion(range)`: returns the lowest version which can match the given range if found, or `null` otherwise.

 Note that, since ranges may be non-contiguous, a version might not be greater than a range, less than a range *or* satisfy a range.
 For example, the range `1.2 <1.2.9 || >2.0.0` would have a hole from `1.2.9` until `2.0.0`, so version `1.2.10` would not be greater than the range (because `2.0.1` satisfies, which is higher) nor less than the range (since `1.2.8` satisfies, which is lower) and it also does not satisfy the range.